stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

 ```

-To make things easy and save time add the following code into each module.
+To make things easy and save time, let's add the following code into each module.

 ###### Html.hs